 Deployment Guide

-Note: Production infrastructure (VPC, ECS, Aurora, S3, IAM, Prefect API, etc.) is now defined and deployed from the separate blog_infra repository (see its infra/envs/prod stack).
-Use that repo to apply Terraform; this document focuses on the application-side pieces for blog_data.
+Note: Production infrastructure (VPC, ECS, Aurora, S3, IAM, Prefect API, etc.) is defined and deployed from this repository via Terraform (see infra/platform/infra/envs/prod).
+This document focuses on the application-side pieces for blog_data.

 How deployment works

-Application deployment for blog_data is now handled entirely by CircleCI and a Prefect deployer ECS task defined in the blog_infra repository:
+Application deployment for blog_data is now handled entirely by CircleCI and a Prefect deployer ECS task defined in Terraform in this repository:

-1. You push to main, pipeline, or ecs in rlhatcher/blog_data.
+1. You push to main, pipeline, or ecs in rlhatcher/rocket-club.

 2. CircleCI builds the blog_data Docker image and pushes it to the blog-data ECR repository tagged with the git commit SHA.